jmalarcon/MIIS/src/Tests/insertfiles/fpf.md

 ---
 # This is a file that includes an external file (File Processing Fields)

 This content is taken from the `toc.md` file using a file with an `.md` or `.mdh` extension in a Front-Matter field.
-It's shown as a code block but could have been rendered as HTML in the fnal page by removing the code fence:
+It's shown as a code block but could have been rendered as HTML in the final page by removing the code fence:

 ```
 {{extFile}}